dananau/GTPyhop/Remarks_about_HGN_planning_in_GTPyhop.md

 Note that each state variable has exactly one argument, e.g., `'alice'` or `'taxi1'`.
 However, the argument may be any hashable Python object, e.g., `'alice'` or the tuple  `('station','home')`, but not the list `['station','home']`.

+Although a `State` is object is used mainly to represent a state of the world, it can also be used for other collections of variables.
+For example, the following file uses a `State` object named `rigid` to contain some "rigid relations" that are true in every state of the world:

+    Examples/simple_goals.py

 ### Actions

 Actions in GTPyhop are written in much the same way as in Pyhop.
 For example, here is a GTPyhop action for unloading a container from a robot at a particular location: